A. Institutional Mission Statement

 E. Grievance Procedures

 Eligible students deliver certification letters to faculty at the beginning of each semester identifying the accommodations approved.
-The Assistant Director for disabled Student Support Services will work with faculty members to ensure that they understand that they must provide students with special needs appropriate accommodations in a timely manner.
-A student should notify Disabled Student Support Services in writing within 2 days of any disagreement between the student and the faculty member if agreed upon academic adjustments are not provided in order to seek a resolution.
+The Assistant Director for Student Disability Services will work with faculty members to ensure that they understand that they must provide students with special needs appropriate accommodations in a timely manner.
+A student should notify Student Disability Services in writing within 2 days of any disagreement between the student and the faculty member if agreed upon academic adjustments are not provided in order to seek a resolution.
 A student who alleges discrimination on the basis of disability may file a grievance through the University's established grievance procedure (see University Catalog for grievance procedures).
 The current process can be found in the KSU undergraduate catalog at http://catalog.kennesaw.edu, then click on Student Rights and Responsibilities.

 (Note: policy statements are subject to change.
 Check the latest version of the on-line catalog for revisions.)